 - Task Order No. 3 was completed and the hydraulic model has been sent to FEMA for comments.
-This was distributed to Type A in January 2017. - Task Order No. 4 Salt Flats Preliminary Design Memo was submitted in December 2016 and will be finalized in February 2017.
-(See Attachment #1 - Preliminary Technical Memorandum Improvement Concepts for Salt Flats Levee) - Task Order No. 5 Museum Floodwall Preliminary Design draft design memo was submitted to City for Review (Distributed in January 2017 Type A Board Meeting).
+This was distributed to Type A in January 2017. - Task Order No. 4 Salt Flats Preliminary Design Memo was submitted in December 2016 and will be finalized pending Amendment for Task Order No. 4 approval.
+Attachment #1 - Preliminary Technical Memorandum Improvement Concepts for Salt Flats Levee was given to Type A Board in February 2017 Update. - Task Order No. 5 Museum Floodwall Preliminary Design draft design memo was submitted to City for Review (Distributed in January 2017 Type A Board Meeting).
 City will finalize in March 2017. - The City issued a RFQ to select consultants for 6 Type A Projects (See bullet 5 below).
-The City has received RFQ submittals and is currently reviewing them.
-Award is anticipated for February 2017.
+The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiation will begin this month (March 2017). - An Amendment for Task Order No. 4 has been issued to verify how the New Harbor Bridge will impact the Salt Flats Levee.